Why Does Okonkwo Kill the Messenger? Exploring Violence and Fate in Chinua Achebe's Things Fall Apart

 The Cultural Context: Igbo Values and the Concept of Chi

 The impending arrest of the elders, representing the breakdown of traditional authority and the erosion of Igbo culture, represents a profound personal defeat for Okonkwo.
 It shakes the foundation of his belief in his own strength and his ability to control his destiny.
-This sense of impending personal failure, coupled with his fear of weakness and humiliation, fuels his violent reaction.
+Worth adding: this sense of impending personal failure, coupled with his fear of weakness and humiliation, fuels his violent reaction.
 The messenger, in that moment, becomes a symbol of this personal and communal failure, a symbol he attempts to destroy in a desperate, ultimately futile, attempt to reclaim control.

 The Act of Killing: A Desperate Attempt to Maintain Control